 The success of the RiR model will be evaluated by use of a stakeholder impact survey (27), a small number of qualitative interviews with key stakeholders and RiR reflections upon their experiences using autoethnographic methods (34,35).
 The stakeholder survey aims to capture impact at different levels and areas of Kent Research Partnership, including front line practitioners, policy makers, providers, and service user and carer organisations.
 Key stakeholders will broadly be defined as those who had the highest level of interaction with the RiR and the projects they were involved with.
-While these key stakeholders are often likely to be managers within KCC, other perspectives will be actively sought and we would expect a number of the key stakeholders to come from other groups such as providers and service user organisations that have been involved in some way with the RiR or the projects they have contributed to.
+While these key stakeholders are often likely to be managers within KCC, other perspectives will be actively sought and we would expect a number of the key stakeholders to come from other groups such as providers and Kent Research Partnership Study Protocol v3.0, 19/02/2025 service user organisations that have been involved in some way with the RiR or the projects they have contributed to.